augustash/ddev-drupal/readme.md

 # Configuration

-On composer install, you will be prompted for client-code and host-project-name.
-These are used to set the config.yaml name and project environment variable.
+On composer install, you will be prompted for client-code and host-site-name.
+These are used to set the config.yaml name and project environment variables.

 # Database

 Database will be downloaded automatically, this is handled in /.ddev/commands/host/db.
-  Will not download if there are tables in the db.
+  Will not download if there are tables in the existing local db.

 # Solr

 You will be prompted to install solr.
-If you select no, solr will be removed from the project.
+If you select yes, solr will be added to the project.

 If installed, collection/core will be automatically created.
 Collection/core is aliased to 'search'.